Allergic Asthma

 A note from Cleveland Clinic

 Allergic asthma is a very common condition that many people experience throughout their lives.
-Though there isn’t a cure for this type of asthma, it can be controlled.
-You can control you condition by learning about your triggers and taking steps to avoid a reaction.
+Though there isn’t a cure for this type of asthma, you can take steps to manage it.
+Learn about your triggers and try to avoid those triggers.
 Talk to your healthcare provider about ways to manage your environment and avoid asthma attacks.
+If you feel your asthma isn’t under control, please seek help to find a treatment plan that best works for you.

 Medically Reviewed